 - BIO 232 Human Anatomy and Physiology II

-- PE 200 Applied Kinesiology
+- HP 200 Applied Kinesiology

-- PE 201 Physiology of Exercise
+- HP 201 Physiology of Exercise

 Students are accepted to the College as Athletic Training Majors.
 Students are advised and assisted with program planning throughout the program of study.
 Because of the professional nature of Athletic Training and its responsibility to the public, the Athletic Training program has established standards for progression and graduation.